The Only Three Things That Determine Your Life

 What you know has gotten you exactly here.
 The question worth sitting with is: if you knew more, where would you be?

-Let me give you a small example that’s been stuck in my head.
+Let me give you a small example.

 I’ve been working out at the same gym in Roppongi since I moved to Tokyo.
 It’s fine.
 It does the job.
 But it’s not the kind of place that makes you excited to show up — limited equipment, limited variety, limited everything.
 I’d just accepted it as the best option in the area.